Mapple: A Domain-Specific Language for Mapping Distributed Programs: Implementation

 We also need the dual dequeuing operation:

+Note that dequeue is only defined if the task space $t$ is at the head of the selected queue.

-We briefly summarize each rule. \rulename{[Enqueue]} places a task on the same node as its parent once the parent has launched and all sibling predecessors are enqueued. \rulename{[Distribute]} partitions an index task into independent sub-tasks for mapping. \rulename{[Local]} selects the target node based on the user-defined {\tt SHARD} function. \rulename{[Map]} assigns the task to a specific processor within that node using the {\tt MAP} function. \rulename{[Launch]} and \rulename{[Execute]} mark the start and completion of execution and involve no further mapping decisions.
+We briefly summarize each rule. \rulename{[Enqueue]} submits a task space to the runtime system on node 1.\footnote{A simplification; in actual implementations, tasks can begin on any node.}\rulename{[Distribute]} partitions a task space into smaller task spaces for mapping. \rulename{[Local]} selects the node where a task space's mapping decision will be made using {\tt SHARD}. \rulename{[Map]} assigns a task space to a specific processor within that node using the {\tt SLICE} function.

 The semantics of task execution underscore the low-level nature of mapping in task-based systems.
-To achieve high performance, tasks progress through multiple pipelined stages, each requiring user-defined mapping decisions.
-For brevity, we focus on {\tt Shard} and {\tt MAP}, though in practice, 19 distinct callback APIs are invoked across a task’s lifetime.
+To achieve high performance, task spaces progress through multiple pipelined stages, each requiring user-defined mapping decisions.
+For brevity, we focus on {\tt SHARD} and {\tt SLICE}, though in practice, 19 distinct callback APIs are invoked across a task’s lifetime.
 This design fragments mapping logic across numerous low-level callbacks, making the APIs complex and opaque to most application developers.